 Trustee Accounts are invested with two publicly traded SEI Catholic Values mutual funds.
-The Catholic Values Equity Fund and the Catholic Values Fixed Income Fund ("Catholic Values Funds") provide Catholic institutions with high-quality products that align with their core values, without sacrificing diversification or return potential.
+The Catholic Values Equity Fund and the Catholic Values Fixed Income Fund provide Catholic institutions with highquality products that align with their core values, without sacrificing diversification or return potential.
 Specifically, the funds align with the investment directives set forth by the United States Conference of Catholic Bishops.
-The Archdiocese of Philadelphia appointed SEI Private Trust Company to act as custodian (the "Custodian") of the Trustee Accounts.
+The Archdiocese of Philadelphia appointed SEI Private Trust Company to act as custodian of the Trustee Accounts.
 The investment in the Trustee Accounts and other investments are reported at fair value.